What is drug use?

 As with most other chronic diseases, such as diabetes, asthma, or heart disease, treatment for drug addiction generally isn’t a cure.
 However, addiction is treatable and can be successfully managed.

-More good news is that drug use and addiction are preventable.
-Teachers, parents, and health care providers have crucial roles in educating young people and preventing drug use and addiction.
+More importantly, drug use and addiction is preventable.
+Teachers, parents, and health care providers have crucial roles in educating people to prevent drug use and addiction.